On quantum separation of variables beyond fundamental representations: Introduction

 The aim of the present article is to show how our method works in cases going beyond the fundamental representations.
 Our interest in this situation, besides broadening the application of our method, is to understand and explain how our SoV construction works when we have at our disposal a richer structure of commuting conserved charges.
 As the current paper is mainly addressed to explain these features, we have chosen to consider the simplest example in this class, namely quantum integrable models associated to the higher spin representations of the rational 6-vertex Yang-Baxter algebra, i.e. $ Y(gl_{2})$.
-In doing so we also solve the case associated to the most general quasi-periodic boundary conditions\footnote{ Indeed, only the case associated to the antiperiodic boundary conditions was solved previously in \cite{Nic13b}.}.
+In doing so we also solve the case associated to the most general quasi-periodic boundary conditions\footnote{ Indeed, only the case associated to the anti-periodic boundary conditions was solved previously in \cite{Nic13b}.}.
 Completely similar results can be derived for others compact non-fundamental representations, as for example the higher spin and cyclic representations of the trigonometric 6-vertex Yang-Baxter algebra or their higher rank cases as it will be described in future publications.

+In this paper we first implement, for these higher-spin representations of the rational 6-vertex Yang-Baxter algebra, Sklyanin's construction for the SoV basis for the most general quasi-periodic integrable boundary conditions.
+This construction leads to generate the eigenbasis of the twisted $B$-family of commuting operators, or some simple generalization of it, and to prove that it is diagonalizable and simple spectrum for these higher spin representations.

-Here, we first show that the SoV construction presented in the fundamental representation can be indeed naturally extended to the compact non-fundamental representations.
-This is first done by substituting in the SoV basis construction the transfer matrix, i.e. the one associated to the trace over the bi-dimensional auxiliary space, by the fundamental transfer matrix, i.e. the one associated to the trace over the auxiliary space isomorphic to the local quantum space.
+Then, we show that our SoV construction presented in the fundamental representation in \cite{MaiN18} can be indeed naturally extended to the compact non-fundamental representations.
+This is first done by substituting in the SoV basis construction the transfer matrix, i.e. the one associated to the trace over the two-dimensional auxiliary space, by the fundamental transfer matrix, i.e. the one associated to the trace over the auxiliary space isomorphic to the one of the local quantum spaces.
 We give the proof that the SoV basis construction can in this framework be derived following a method very similar to the one used for fundamental representations.
 One direct consequence of this SoV basis construction is then the simplicity and diagonalizability of the transfer matrix.